 |Goethe spent virtually his entire|

 "That is a very fine edition, Mr. Whitney.
 I hope you profit by it as much as I have.
 Every morning I start my day reading Goethe and the German missal."

-Caroline added with a good-natured chuckle: "Yes, Stephen starts his day reading about the Devil in us, then steels himself to do battle with us the rest of the day!"
+Caroline added with a good-natured chuckle: "Yes, Stephen starts his day reading about the Devil in us, then steels himself to do battle with the Devil in us the rest of the day!"

 "That's true," Tonsor said with a quick gust of laughter.
-"The Devil is in us all, as is the angelic.
+"The Devil is part of us all, as is the angelic.
 As Goethe said, Wo viel Licht ist, ist starker Schatten.
 Where there is much light, there is stronger shadow."

-I responded inadequately: "I had the opportunity to read a bit of Goethe in my German classes back at Colorado State, but I didn't read him at all when I lived in Germany, which I now regret."
+I couldn't think of anything to say that matched the profundity of Tonsor's observation about Goethe.
+So I resorted to the cheapest currency of conversation, autobiography: "I had the opportunity to study a bit of Goethe in my German classes back at Colorado State, but I didn't read him at all when I lived in Germany, which I now regret."

 "That is to be regretted," Tonsor said disapprovingly.
 Caroline's sympathetic instinct kicked in and she frowned at him: "Maybe Gleaves had other things he needed to read!"